 And lastly, how he actually sources these types of properties…

 Some do get listed and come on the market.
-But most of them are done on off market transactions and I guess, how we get access to those is because of my family has been buying and selling motels since the 50s, we’ve got a long standing network of relationships with motel brokers and motel operators that know what our strategy is and that we are buying properties, so we get a lot of them presented to us via email or just direct a direct phone call.
+But most of them are done on off-market transactions and I guess, how we get access to those is because of my family has been buying and selling motels since the 50s, we’ve got a long-standing network of relationships with motel brokers and motel operators that know what our strategy is and what we are buying properties, so we get a lot of them presented to us via email or just direct a direct phone call.

 The motel portfolio was something that’s just we’re building I guess for the family but there’s definitely when I’ve got commercial clients or clients who are interested in building a commercial property I’m definitely doing them and sharing our insights and knowledge and why we like hotels or accommodation assets and then helping them through that whole journey and educating them even beyond settlement just to try and really educate them and accelerate I guess the potential performance in return for the property.